 Schedule Regular Dental Visits

-Attending regular dental check-ups helps your dentist review the condition of your veneers, the bonding process, and your overall oral health.
+Attending regular dental check-ups helps your dentist review the condition of your veneers, their attachment, and your overall oral health.
 These visits also make it easier to identify issues such as loose veneers, increased sensitivity, or signs of wear at an early stage.
 While these steps don’t eliminate the possibility of needing a replacement, they play an important role in maintaining veneers and the health of your natural teeth.

 When to Contact Your Dentist

-If you notice changes with your veneers, arranging a dental appointment promptly is the safest approach.
+If you notice any changes in your veneers, scheduling a dental appointment promptly is the safest approach.
 Even if there is no pain, early assessment can help protect the underlying tooth and reduce the risk of further damage.
 Situations where you should see your dentist include the following:

 - A veneer feels loose: